exercism/go/exercises/sieve/README.md

 Notice that this is a very specific algorithm, and the tests don't check that you've implemented the algorithm, only that you've come up with the correct list of primes.
+A good first test is to check that you do not use division or remainder operations (div, /, mod or % depending on the language).

 ## Running the tests

 To run the tests run the command `go test` from within the exercise directory.

-If the test suite contains benchmarks, you can run these with the `-bench`
+If the test suite contains benchmarks, you can run these with the `--bench` and `--benchmem`
-flag:
+flags:

-    go test -bench .
+    go test -v --bench . --benchmem

 Keep in mind that each reviewer will run benchmarks on a different machine, with different specs, so the results from these benchmark tests may vary.